surmwill/recycler_unity/README.md

 ```
 Resets the Recycler to its very beginning elements.

-Note that this is more efficent than a `ScrollToIndex` call with an index of 0 and `isImmediate = true` (i.e. an immediate scroll to index 0, our first element).
+Note that this is more efficent than a [ScrollToIndex](https://github.com/surmwill/recycler_unity/blob/master/README.md#scrolltoindex) call with an index of 0 and `isImmediate = true` (i.e. an immediate scroll to index 0, our first element).
 The immediate scroll still actually scrolls through all the elements - just in one frame.
-Here we take advantage of knowing we want to return the very beginning of the Recycler by clearing it and then recreating it with the same data: this gives us our initial window of entries without all the intermediate scrolling.
+Here we take advantage of knowing we want to return the very beginning of the Recycler by clearing it and then recreating it with the same data.
+This gives us our initial window of entries without all the intermediate scrolling.

 ### ScrollToIndex
 ```